 What is a Spiritual Compass?

-When we get the proper guidance during these early formative years, then we learn some important values.
+When we get the proper guidance during these early formative years, we learn some important values.
 First, we learn to respect all people and living things.
 Second, we learn to share and care.
 We don’t need a set of rules or religion to live a moral life.
 What we need are examples of how to do it.
 We need practical examples.

 What is a Spiritual Map?